BombBomb vs. Loom vs. Vidyard vs. Bonjoro: 2022 Video Platform Comparison

 Key Features 💪

-- Super easy to record your screen with their beautifully designed Chrome extension (I'm not 100% sure, but I think Vidyard based GoVideo on Loom's original, and ingenious design)
+- Super easy to record your screen with their beautifully designed Chrome extension (I'm not 100% sure, but I think Vidyard based their recorder on Loom's original, and ingenious design)

 - HD video quality via their new Pro plan if you want to use your video in the public domain, or really make an impression with a customer.